Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: Evaluation of the cross section for + Be to fuse and decay to the C(

-where $\nu$ is the frequency of attack, assaulting the potential wall and $P_{\alpha}(E)$ is the penetrability which can be extracted from the reaction CC cross sections, whose energy dependence is shown in Fig.\ \ref{fig3}(b).
-That is, for our case when we limit our attention to $L = 0$ wave, $P_\alpha(E)$ is $P_{\rm res}(E, L=0)$ of Eq.\ (\ref{BWF}) extracted from the CC calculation results at the resonance shown in Fig.\ \ref{fig3}(b), and $P_\alpha(E, L=0)$ is $P_{\rm contin}(E)$ of Eq.\ (\ref{contin}) for energies of the off-resonance in the continuum region extracted from the CC reaction cross sections of Fig.\ \ref{fig3}(b).
+where $\nu$ is the frequency of assault on the potential wall and $P_{\alpha}(E)$ is the penetrability which can be extracted from the reaction cross sections, whose energy dependence is shown in Fig.\ \ref{fig3}(b).
+That is, for our case when we limit our attention to $L = 0$ wave, $P_\alpha(E)$ is $P_{\rm res}(E, L=0)$ of Eq.\ (\ref{BWF}) extracted from the results of potential scattering theory in the coupled-channel calculations at the resonance shown in Fig.\ \ref{fig3}(b), and $P_\alpha(E, L=0)$ is $P_{\rm contin}(E)$ of Eq.\ (\ref{contin}) for energies of the off-resonance in the continuum region extracted from the $\sigma_R$ of Fig.\ \ref{fig3}(b).